Go on the fishing trip of your lifetime.

 Found in many tropical to temperate waters throughout the Indo-Pacific region and subtropical Atlantic, the barracuda is a fiercely opportunistic predator that puts up a good fight.
 We love fly fishing for barracuda because you need more than the best barracuda flies, rods, and tackle – you need your wits about you!

-Known as the perfect ambush predator, the barracuda fish is easily distinguishable with its elongated cylindrical body.
-Its long and pointed snout displays a distinctive undershot bottom jaw with razor-sharp Barracuda teeth that stand out.
+Known as the perfect ambush predator, the barracuda is easily distinguishable with its elongated cylindrical body.
+Its long and pointed snout displays a distinctive undershot bottom jaw with razor-sharp barracuda teeth that stand out.

 KEY FACTS ABOUT BARRACUDA